 Board members are always welcome to visit the school building to observe the operations of the school district.
-It is recommended that board members notify the building office when they are in the building for board-related business
+It is recommended that board members notify the building office when they are in the building for board-related business.

-It shall be the responsibility of each board l member to check in with the building office w hen they are in the building.
+It shall be the responsibility of each board member to check in with the building office when they are in the building.

-Legal Reference: Iowa C ode § 279.8 (2007).
-Cross Reference: 904.2 Visitors to School District Buildings and Sites Approved September, 2007 Reviewed 02/09/2015 Revised
+Cross Reference: 904.2 Visitors to School District Buildings and Sites